olaviinha/PaintingStoner/README.md

 ### ...with backend support:

+Place all the files of this repository on a server and install the prerequisites.
 Backend support will provide a few additional controls based on server-side image processing.

 #### Prerequisites
 - PHP